hdbeukel/james/README.md

 James
 =====

-James is an extensive Java framework for discrete optimization using local search metaheuristics.
+James is a modern Java framework for discrete optimization using local search metaheuristics.
 A wide range of generic optimization algorithms are provided that can be applied to any user-defined problem by plugging in a custom solution type and corresponding neighbourhood.
-Predefined components are included for subset selection, which is the main focus of the framework.
+Predefined components are included for subset selection.

 ### Modules